Cute as a button: Australian native flowers for pollinators - Minimalist Gardener

 Blue pincushion (Brunonia australis)

-Temperate to subtropical regions, particularly eastern Australia.
+Temperate to subtropical · Particularly eastern Australia

-The bright, flower head is designed to maximise contact with pollinators.
+The bright flower head is designed to maximise contact with pollinators.
 Insects moving across its surface brush against multiple flowers, making pollination efficient even when visits are brief.

 Brunonia is sensitive to disturbance and rewards careful planting.
 Digging a wide, shallow hole with a slim, sharp trowel is a must, as is free-draining soil.
 Watering should be steady, delivered at the base rather than overhead.
 It works well as a feature plant in pots or beds where airflow is good and competition is low.